Premio Eugenio Espejo (Eugenio Espejo Award)

 Continue reading “Premio Eugenio Espejo (Eugenio Espejo Award)”

-The Aurelio Espinosa Pólit National Prize for Literature
+The Aurelio Espinosa Pólit National Literature Award

 The Joaquín Gallegos Lara National Fiction Prize